Itgotworse26/Pewlett-Hackard-Analysis/README.md

 * 1761 assistant engineers
 * 2 managers

+The role most affected by the “silver tsunami” is the senior engineer.
+The role with the least amount of potential retirees is the manager.

 Meanwhile, the the breakdown of employees eligible for mentorship according to the mentorship_titles query are as follows:

 * 568 senior staff